balena-io/docs/shared/troubleshooting/up-board.md

 <img src="/img/up-board/up-board-uefi-selection.webp" width="60%">

 Using the keyboard arrow keys, select the `UEFI : USB` option and hit enter.
-Your **{{ $device.name }}** will now boot from the {{ $device.bootMedia }} and flash {{ $names.os.lower }} onto the internal [eMMC memory][emmc-link].
+Your **{{ $device.name }}** will now boot from the {{ $device.bootMedia }} and flash balenaOS onto the internal [eMMC memory][emmc-link].
 If your device is correctly connected to the internet, you should see progress of the flashing on your balena dashboard.
-Once {{ $names.os.lower }} is safely flashed onto the internal eMMC memory, the device will shut itself down and you should see all the user LEDs on the board switch off.
+Once balenaOS is safely flashed onto the internal eMMC memory, the device will shut itself down and you should see all the user LEDs on the board switch off.

 **Note:** The blue power LED will stay illuminated even once the device has shutdown.
 You can find the user LEDs on the underside of the board near the USB ports.